Recipe Tale

 How To Serve

 This recipe is best served warm.
 I like to serve it with white rice, vermicelli rice or basmati rice.
-Sometimes, I add chicken strips or meat strips to add more protein to the soup.

 You can also serve it with a side of Zucchini Pancakes, Cabbage Patties, naan or pita bread.